Clancey/simple_auth/README.md

 | - |
 |This allows the app and website to share information about you.|

-add the lines above and set `FooAuthenticator.useSSO = false;` which will not use SFAuthenticationSession.
+add the lines above and set `FooAuthenticator.useSSO = false;` which will not use SFAuthenticationSession on iOS, and ASWebAuthenticationSession on macOS.
 This is the default behavior for the Keycloak provider.

 # Serialization